cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 1. Make updates on the `team-b` controller (for example, add some jobs and generate builds).
 2. [Take an on-demand Velero backup](#take-an-on-demand-velero-backup), including the updates that you made.
 3. Remove the latest update (for example, remove jobs you create and build on existing jobs).
+4. Manage `team-b` > Deprovision the controller.
-4. Issue the following command to restore the controller from the last backup:
+5. Issue the following command to restore the controller from the last backup:

    ```sh
    eval $(terraform output --raw velero_restore)